DaveBackus/Data_Bootcamp_Book/graphs.md

 **Python tools.**  Importing packages, graphing with Matplotlib.

+**Buzzwords.** Data visualization,

 **Applications.**  Incomes of college majors.??

 ---

-Graphics are one of the great advances of the modern world.
-Graphs have always been helpful in describing data or concepts, but they're a lot easier now that they were a few decades ago.
-We've gotten so good at drawing pictures that we invented a new term:  data visualization.
+Computer graphics are one of the great advances of the modern world.
+Graphs have always been helpful in describing data or concepts, but they're a lot easier to produce now than they were a few decades ago.
+In fact, we've gotten so good at drawing pictures that we invented a new term:  data visualization**.

 That's the good news.
 The bad news, or at least a fact of life, is that graphics have lots of moving parts.  ...